alicekore/Meet-and-Eat/README.md

 ##### Win: #####

-1.Download PostgreSQL and open pgAdmin afterwards (comming with the installation) 2.Open pgAdmin
+1. Download PostgreSQL and open pgAdmin afterwards (comming with the installation)
+2. Open pgAdmin
-3.Create new DB/Server
+3. Create new DB/Server
-4.Port:5432
+4. Port:5432
-5.Host: localhost
+5. Host: localhost
-6.User: postgres
+6. User: postgres
-7.PAssword: postgres
+7. PAssword: postgres
-8.Name: meet_and_eat
+8. Name: meet_and_eat

 Afterwards you can access the DB via IntelliJ or DBeaver.
-Make you you use 'python manage.py migrate' after adding a new model.
+Make you you use `python manage.py migrate` after adding a new model.

 ### Roles ###